-Internal name: cc_locale
+Internal name: cc_locale Module frequency: per instance

 '''

 locale: <locale str>

-locale_configfile: configfile
+locale_configfile: <path to locale config file>

 '''

 Summary: configure lxd with lxd init and optionally lxd-bridge

 This module configures lxd with user specified options using lxd init.
 If lxd is not present on the system but lxd configuration is provided, then lxd will be installed.
 If the selected storage backend is zfs, then zfs will be installed if missing.
 If network bridge configuration is provided, then lxd-bridge will be configured accordingly.